Te-k/harpoon/README.md

 # Install

+First, you need to have development headers of python 3 installed, on ubuntu/debian just do `sudo apt install python3-dev`

-You can simply pip install the tool:
+Then, you can simply pip install the tool:

 ```
 pip install git+https://github.com/Te-k/harpoon --process-dependency-links